sui-foundation/enoki-example-app/README.md

 3. You have successfully set up your Enoki Sponsored Transaction allow list!

     Reference this demo code as an example to implementing sponsored transactions in your app.

+## Running the app locally
+Before running the app, following the setup instructions above to set up your [Enoki API keys](#setting-up-enoki-api-keys), [Auth Providers](#setting-up-your-enoki-auth-provider), and [Sponsored Transactions](#setting-up-enoki-sponsor-transactions).

+1. Clone the repository and navigate to the root directory.
+2. Install the dependencies by running `yarn install`.
+3. Ensure the `.env.local` file is set up with your Enoki API key and Google Auth Provider client id.
+4. Start the app by running `yarn dev`.